Language Adventure Pros

-“During the migrant crisis in fall 2018, I saw that many lawyers wanted to help people at the border, migrants and refugees, but did not have the language capability for it.
-And I realized that I have the exact qualifications to offer such a program.
+“During the migrant crisis in fall 2018, I saw that many lawyers wanted to help migrants and refugees at the border but didn’t have the language capability for it.
+I realized that I have the exact qualifications to offer such a program.
 I partnered with an experienced international teacher to create a curriculum filled with meaningful extracurricular activities.”

 In fall 2018, she spearheaded central Mexico’s legal aid response to the migrant caravans, providing individual consultations and know-your-rights presentations to hundreds of migrants passing through central Mexico on what to expect at the border.
-She is one of the subjects of the upcoming feature-length documentary film, Las Abogadas, that follows several women attorneys working with various humanitarian organizations.
+She is one of the subjects of the award-winning feature-length documentary film, Las Abogadas: Attorneys on the Front Lines of the Migrant Crisis.

 Ms. Eichler is a US Army veteran who earned her B.A. at Boston University, J.D. from William & Mary Law School and a Masters of Law in International Human Rights from the University of London.